 Applies to | All users and third parties possessing credentials to your organization’s accounts |

-A password management policy (PMP) governs the creation, management, and protection of user credentials in your organization.
-A PMP can enforce best password management practices such as maintaining sufficient complexity, length, and uniqueness of passwords and regularly rotating them.
+A password management policy (PMP) governs the creation, management, and protection of user credentials within your organization.
+A PMP can enforce best password management practices, such as maintaining sufficient complexity, length, and uniqueness of passwords and regularly rotating them.
+It can also help you ensure password protection compliance with key cybersecurity requirements.

 A PMP may also delineate who’s responsible for creating and managing user passwords in your organization and what password management tools and capabilities your organization should have.

-Syteca can arm you with robust password management capabilities, enabling you to:
+Syteca can arm you with robust workforce password management capabilities, enabling you to:

 - Provide users with temporary or one-time access